Robust, randomized preconditioning for kernel ridge regression

-In this paper, we propose \emph{randomized} preconditioners that allow us to solve more KRR problems in fewer iterations than the techniques in current use~\cite{COCF16,RCR17,gardner2018gpytorch,RCCR19,FTU21}.
-Our preconditioners are based on randomized constructions \cite{chen2022randomly,Coh16} that have not been previously applied in the context of KRR but are important for achieving robustness.
-We devise two new methods: the \RPCholesky preconditioner (\Cref{alg:pcgrpc}) accurately solves the full-data KRR problem, and the \krill preconditioner (\Cref{alg:krill}) accurately solves the restricted KRR problem involving $k\ll N$ data centers.
+To meet the need for higher-quality preconditioners, this paper harnesses randomized matrix approximations \cite{chen2022randomly,Coh16} that have not been previously applied in the context of KRR but are valuable for achieving robustness.
+The approximations lead to two \emph{randomized} preconditioners that allow us to solve more KRR problems in fewer iterations than the techniques in current use~\cite{COCF16,RCR17,gardner2018gpytorch,RCCR19,FTU21}.
+The \RPCholesky preconditioner (\Cref{alg:pcgrpc}) can be applied to the full-data KRR problem, while the \krill preconditioner (\Cref{alg:krill}) can be applied to the restricted KRR problem involving $k\ll N$ data centers.